 “Nuland’s ability to distill one of the greatest minds ever into its pure essence is truly awe-inspiring.”—Time

-Sherwin Nuland, M.D., is the author of bestselling nonfiction titles including How We Die, for which he won the National Book Award.
-He is clinical professor of surgery at Yale University, where he also teaches medical history and bioethics.
+Sherwin Nuland, MD, was the author of bestselling nonfiction titles including How We Die, for which he won the National Book Award.
+He was a clinical professor of surgery at Yale University, where he taught medical history and bioethics.
+He died… More about Sherwin Nuland

 Audiobook Download | $12.50